Impact Story

 How do you feel about the impact the work has had?

 “Any legal analysis of proposed legislation can be extremely valuable not only for the success of a bill’s passage, but also for the success of its implementation and the reputation of the organizations lobbying for its passage.
-I saw our work as having a number of positive effects both in strengthening a bill to withstand constitutional challenges and in helping to maintain Transparency International’s stellar reputation.”
+I saw our work as having a number of positive effects both in strengthening a bill to withstand constitutional challenges and in helping to maintain Transparency International U.S.’s stellar reputation.”

 – Christopher Hart